JACKYLUO1991/BGA-Net/README.md

 Joint optic disc and optic cup segmentation based on boundary prior and adversarial learning.

-Note: code will be coming!
+Note: code is open source and under development.